ClimateCompatibleGrowth/GeoH2-data-prep/README.md

 There are some arguments that you need to pass via the terminal.
 They are:
 - `countries`: At least one required.
 This should be the name of the countries you are prepping with a space between them.
 Make sure that the spellings used for country names match those used in the Natural Earth country boundaries shapefile.
 - `-ic`: At least one required.
 This is the two-letter ISO code for your countries.
-They must be in the same order are your countries.
+They must be in the same order as your countries.

 Below is an example of what you could run (with `Country1` and `Country2` being specific country names, and `C1` and `C2` being specific 2-letter ISO Codes for each country respectively):

 `.../Geo-X-data-prep % python prep_after_spider.py Country1 Country2 -ic C1 C2`

 The above will combine the SPIDER and GLAES files, creating `[Country]_hex_final.geojson` files for each country.
 It will then assign an interest rate to different hexagons for different technology categories based on their country.
 Lastly, this script removes the duplicated hexagons that belong to a country which are not the desired country.
-The final files will be saved as `hexagons_with_country_[ISOCode].geojson` in the `inputs_geox\data` folder.
+The final files will be saved as `hexagons_with_country_[ISOCode].geojson` in the `inputs_geox/data` folder.

-This can then be placed into a copy of the `Geo-X` repository as the baseline input data for modelling.
+This can be placed into a copy of the `Geo-X` repository as the baseline input data for modelling.
 If you set `hydro` to True, a `hydropower_dams.gpkg` file for each country will be generated into the `ccg-spider/prep/data` folder.
 These files must be placed into the `data/hydro` folder of your `Geo-X` repository.

 ## Additional notes (Recommended to read at least once)
 As the runs progress, you may not see all the files being generated, but rest assured they are there, taking up space.
 Once the runs are finished, it's recommended to save the necessary files and review the listed folders to delete any unnecessary files in order to free up space:
--`ccg-spider/prep`
+- `ccg-spider/prep`
--`ccg-spider/prep/data`
+- `ccg-spider/prep/data`
--`glaes/glases/data`
+- `glaes/glases/data`
--`inputs_geox/data`
+- `inputs_geox/data`
--`inputs_glaes/processed`
+- `inputs_glaes/processed`